Organ Donor Awareness Week

 Each of these tests demands accuracy and speed.
 Behind every successful transplant, there is a team of medical scientists who delivered both.

-How MSC Supports This Work
+How MSC and Werfen Support This Work

-MSC supplies Werfen’s immunohaematology platforms to blood bank and transfusion laboratories across Ireland.
-Both instruments described below automate Werfen’s patented Capture® technology – a solid phase, IgG-specific method for the detection and identification of clinically significant antibodies to erythrocyte antigens, with more than 40 years of clinical use and thousands of instrument placements globally.
-Alongside the instruments, MSC supplies the full range of Werfen reagents and anti-sera – including the Capture reagent systems – that laboratories depend on every day to run these tests.
+Werfen’s platforms automate the patented Capture® technology – a solid phase, IgG-specific method for the detection and identification of clinically significant antibodies to erythrocyte antigens, with more than 40 years of clinical use and thousands of instrument placements globally.
+Two platforms are central to this work:

 Neo Iris